Residue current approach to Ehrenpreis-Malgrange type theorem for linear differential equations with constant coefficients and commensurate time lags: -equations in dimension 1

 Applying $\Hom_{\mathbb{C}[z,\sigma]}(-,C^{\infty}(\mathbb{R}))$, it yields a complex

 In fact, we have $^{t}(0,1)\in \Ker (\mathbb{Q}\cdot )\setminus \Image (\mathbb{P}\cdot )$.

 \end{ex}

 This example suggests that we need to introduce another appropriate ring of operators to recover the classical vanishing theorem of higher extension groups.
-The above counterexample says it should necessarily be a non flat extension of the polynomial ring $\mathbb{C}[z,\sigma]$.
-After manner of H. Gl\"using-L\"ur\ss en, we introduce the following ring. \begin{defn} We define ring extensions of $\mathbb{C}[z,\sigma]$ by
+The above counterexample indicates that it should necessarily be a non-flat extension of the polynomial ring $\mathbb{C}[z,\sigma]$.
+Following H. Gl\"using-L\"ur\ss en, we introduce the ring of $D\Delta$-operators $\mathcal{H}$.
+For any element $q$ of the fraction field $\mathbb{C}(z,\sigma)$, we define the meromorphic function $q^*$ by $q^*(z)=q(z,e^z)$. \begin{defn} We define a ring extensions of $\mathbb{C}[z,\sigma]$ by

 \end{defn}